userfrosting/learn/pages/20.recipes/02.extending-the-user-model/docs.md

 [notice=tip]Don't forget to check out the [Community Sprinkles](https://github.com/search?q=topic%3Auserfrosting-sprinkle&type=Repositories).
 Some may provide easy ways to add custom profile fields to your users and groups.[/notice]

-## Set up your site Sprinkle

-If you haven't already, set up your site Sprinkle, as per the instructions in [Your First UserFrosting Site](/sprinkles/first-site).
-For the purposes of this tutorial, we will call our Sprinkle `extend-user`.
+If you haven't already, set up your site Sprinkle.
+For the purposes of this tutorial, we will call our Sprinkle `extend-user` with `App\ExtendUser` as a base namespace.

 ## Implement the data layer